I haven’t had a lot of success investing in real estate, at least not directly. That’s why I don’t talk about real estate investing more than I do.

 Fundrise isn’t the only real estate crowdfunding platform out there.
 There are others that provide similar opportunities, also offering low investments and transparent fee structures.

-YieldStreet works similar to Fundrise in that they offer investments in commercial real estate.
+YieldStreet works similarly to Fundrise in that they offer investments in commercial real estate.
 But they also include alternative investments, like marine loans, artwork, and private business credit.
 It’s probably better suited to more sophisticated investors with a big appetite for risk.

 Groundfloor also invests in commercial real estate, but not in the same way as Fundrise.
 Instead of offering equity investments, and an opportunity for long-term growth, they focus on investing in financing for commercial projects.
 You can invest with as little as $10, and the investments are short-term – generally less than one year.